cdapio/cdap/cdap-docs/application-templates/source/etl/templates/transformations/logparser.rst

 .. rubric:: Description

 Parses logs from any input source for relevant information such as URI, IP, Browser, Device, and Timestamp.

 .. rubric:: Use Case

-TODO: Fill me out
+This transform is used when you need to parse log entries.
+For example, you may want to read in log files from S3 using S3Batchsource, parse the logs using LogParserTransform, and then store the IP and URI information in a Cube dataset.

 .. rubric:: Properties